cauld/mockingbird-jetpack/README.markdown

 # Mockingbird-Jetpack README #

-Mockingbird-Jetpack is an experimental [Mozilla Jetpack](https://jetpack.mozillalabs.com/) extension that displays tweets related to the the content of the Firefox tab/document a user currently on.
+Mockingbird-Jetpack is an open source/experimental [Mozilla Jetpack](https://jetpack.mozillalabs.com/) extension that displays tweets
+(Twitter messages) related to the the content of the Firefox tab/document a user currently on.
 This started as a port of [Mockingbird](http://github.com/cauld/mockingbird/tree/master).
 The installation page is located [here](http://opensourcepenguin.net/experiments/mockingbird-jetpack/).